proof88/PGE/PGE/docpages/menu-04-Networking.md

 **Application MUST explicitly allowlist its custom messages separately for both client and server.**
 This can be done by adding the allowed custom messages to the container accessed by PgeNetwork::getServerClientInstance().getAllowListedAppMessages().

-\subsection multiplayer_cheating Cheating in Multiplayer
+\section multiplayer_cheating Cheating in Multiplayer

 There are many ways to cheat in multiplayer games, and PGE doesn't provide protection against it.
 However, a good implementation in application level can overcome some forms of cheating.